Vanguard-oss/behave-asl/docs/reference.md

     Then the step result data path "$.hello" has "2" entries
 ```

-### the step result data path "path" has "count" entry
+## Then the step result data path "path" has "count" entry
 Verify that the path within the result data contains the given number of entries.
 This step works for both lists and dictionaries.
 This is the same step as above, but with the word `entries` changed to `entry` to make the scenario with `1` entry feel more natural

 **Parameters**